Chavez56/Python-Cashier/README.md

 ## 1. Background

-Super Cashier is a program to help customer for doing transaction independently in the shop/supermarket.
+Super Cashier is a simple program to help customer for doing transaction independently in the shop/supermarket.
 Customer can add bought items, item quantity and price per item and get discount if the transaction met the total price requirements.

 ## 2. Tools
 Programming Languages and Software: